saswatasarkar13/PfSense-Auto-Reboot/README.md

       - Command - ``` bash /usr/local/bin/pfreboot.sh ```
     3. Click on Save.

 Now we are done.
-Now you can sleep peacefully.
-You dont have press the reset button when the internet is gone.
-It it will automatiatically reboot it self after sometime of going offline.
+You can sleep peacefully and dont have to press the reset button when the internet is gone/down.
+It will automatically reboot itself within sometime of going offline.

 Feedback is always welcome.